-Kodak Ektar and the concrete: Rest area Gorgnetak (Gornitak) at the Varangerfjord – that catches the eye
+Kodak Ektar and concrete: Gorgnetak rest area (Gornitak) at the Varangerfjord – that catches the eye

-We are in Norway on the road and portrait u.a. with the Kodak Ektar in addition to the diverse landscape and the equally extraordinary architecture.
-In Norway, for some years now, architecture has been consciously used for a number of years to lure tourists into the isolated areas that travelers rarely approach.
+We are on the road in Norway and, among other things, use the Kodak Ektar to portray the diverse landscape as well as the equally extraordinary architecture.
+In Norway, architecture has been consciously used for a number of years to lure tourists into lonely areas that travelers rarely approach.
 Now there was a stone building with a very ugly era on the Varangerfjord landscape route here in Gornetak (Sami) or Gornitak (Norwegian).
-It served the German occupation during the Second World War as ammunition depot.
+It served the German occupation as an ammunition depot during the Second World War.

-The Statens Vegvesen Norway, however, now planned a rest area with an advertised landscape route along the Varangerfjord, which in its architecture should become ambassador of this region.
+The Statens Vegvesen Norway was now planning a rest area with an advertised landscape route along the Varangerfjord, which should become the ambassador of this region in its architecture.

 Concrete – it depends on what you make of it

-It was once the advertising slogan of the concrete industry: “Concrete: it depends on what you make of it”.
-And at the same time, it has always been and is an invitation to creative architects to deal with this not-quite-controversial material and to use it beyond its normal constructive capabilities.
+It was once the advertising slogan of the concrete industry: “Concrete: it depends what you make of it” em >.
+And at the same time it was and is an invitation to creative architects to deal with this not entirely undisputed material and to use it beyond their normal constructive capabilities.

-Why hide something that you need to build anyway.
+Why hide something that is needed for building anyway.

 So what does a good rest area need?
 A toilet, benches and tables, information, wind protection, accessibility and appropriate size.
 In addition, a rest area must be robust and easy to maintain.
-But above all inviting.
-A rest area may like to fit into the landscape.
+But above all, inviting.
+In addition, a rest area should like to fit into the landscape.

-The war architecture of Mr. Hitler and his willing ones was only too happy to be concrete.
-The architect, who was now given the task of designing a rest area, thought to make something good out of a soul-dead, repulsive and cold architecture.
+The war architecture of Herr Hitler and his willing was only too happy to be made of concrete.
+The architect, who was now given the task of designing a resting place, thought to create something good out of a soul-dead, repulsive and cold architecture.
 So it depends on what you make of it.

-And so the architect Margrete B. Friis created a long open-plan building with columnar rooms for the toilet areas and concrete furniture, which in turn takes up the shape of the building .
-The furniture is accentuated with thick and massive wooden blocks, sometimes as a bench, sometimes as a table top.
+And so the architect Margrete B. Friis created an elongated, open building with columnar rooms for the toilet areas and concrete furniture, which in turn takes up the shape of the building .
+The furniture is accentuated with thick and solid wooden blocks, sometimes as a bench, sometimes as a table top.

-I’ve been thinking over and over again how to photographically capture the resting places along the most beautiful, but also remote, landscape routes in Norway.
-It is not without reason that I have generally opted for the Norwegians tour mainly for the analogue Kodak Ektar, which is known for its powerful color reproduction, but without overdoing it.
-Especially with landscape photographers the Kodak Ektar is very popular.
+I kept thinking about how to capture the rest areas along the most beautiful, but also remote, scenic routes in Norway.
+It was not without reason that I generally opted for the Norway tour, mainly for the analog Kodak Ektar, which is known for its strong color reproduction, but without exaggerating.
+The Kodak Ektar is particularly popular with landscape photographers.

-But the Kodak Ektar also has another advantage: even in gray and diffuse weather, the Kodak Ektar provides clear contrasts and a warm-toned appearance.
+The Kodak Ektar has another advantage: Even in gray and diffuse weather, the Kodak Ektar provides clear contrasts and a warm-toned appearance.

-Concrete itself is basically gray once, but concrete also has its own pattern, which is shaped individually by the shuttering, the casting process and the compression.
-In addition, the optical surface changes over time due to the effects of weather.
+Concrete itself is basically gray at first, but concrete also has its very own pattern, which is individually shaped by the formwork, the pouring process and the compression.
+In addition, the optical surface changes over time due to the weather.

-With its high resolution and harmonious sharpness, the Kodak Ektar professional film is able to capture the subtle and diverse structures of concrete on film.
-Just as clean, it shows its high dynamic scope and shows both the dark shadow areas and the light areas visibly.
+Due to its high resolution and harmonious sharpness, the professional film Kodak Ektar is able to capture the fine and different structures of the concrete on film.
+Just as neatly it shows its high dynamic scope and shows both the dark shadow areas and the light areas visibly.

-All in all, the pictures taken with the Kodak Ektar mirror the mood of the concrete architecture of the Gornitek rest area, just as we felt it.
+Overall, the images taken with the Kodak Ektar accurately reflect the atmosphere of the concrete architecture of the Gorgnetak rest area as we felt it too.